ytl-al/ytl-yes-revamp/wp-content/plugins/betterdocs/README.txt

 ## 📔 DESIGN STUNNING MULTIPLE KNOWLEDGE BASES WITH ELEMENTOR (PRO) ##

 Desgin spectacular multiple knowledge bases with absolute ease by using Multiple KB widget for Elementor.

+## 🔗 ADD ATTACHMENT IN SINGLE DOCUMENTATION (PRO) ##
+Include attachments within each document to offer supplementary content and extra details, enhancing comprehension and accessibility.

+## 📚 EMBED RELATED DOCS IN SINGLE DOCUMENTATION ##
+Incorporate relevant documentation into each document to promote supporting content and additional information.

 You don’t have to just take our word for it.
 See what one of the WordPress experts are saying: